adambard/learnxinyminutes-docs/latex.html.markdown

 \[a^2 + b^2 = c^2 \]

 My favorite Greek letter is $\xi$.
 I also like $\beta$, $\gamma$ and $\sigma$.
-I haven't found a Greek letter that yet that \LaTeX \hspace{1pt} doesn't know about! \\
+I haven't found a Greek letter yet that \LaTeX \hspace{1pt} doesn't know about! \\

 Operators are essential parts of a mathematical document: